CS 105 I -

 INTRODUCTION TO DATA ANALYTICS

 This course is intended to give students the grounding principles of data analysis.
 Students will be exposed to different frameworks of scientific interaction with the data and ways to reduce uncertainty in order to get better decision-making results.
-Prerequisites: CS 165 or CS 179; and MATH 256
+Prerequisites: CS 179, MATH 121, prior completion of or concurrent enrollment in MATH 256 Offered: Fall

 CS 315 -